-This does however not exclude the possibility that access to the physical infrastructure of the cable operator by other telecommunications providers may pose some technical and operational constraints (due e.g. to the different network topology of cable).
-It will in the end be up to each NRA to decide whether these (potential) differences should be evaluated at the stage of market definition or later when performing the SMP analysis, if at all.
+This does not, however, exclude the possibility that access to the physical infrastructure of the cable operator by other telecommunications providers may pose some technical and operational constraints (e.g. due to the different network topology of cable).
+It will ultimately be up to each NRA to decide whether these (potential) differences should be evaluated at the stage of market definition or later when performing the SMP analysis, if at all.

 Other features, such as coverage, may also become relevant for the purpose of assessing the competitive pressure that the physical infrastructure of the cable operator may exert.
-In many Member States, the coverage of cable is not equivalent to that of the incumbent operator, which normally has a ubiquitous, nation-wide network.
-The existence of coverage gaps, even in the geographic areas where the cable operator has a presence (e.g. depending on the neighbourhoods within a given city), may also be a relevant factor when assessing the extent to which cable physical infrastructure can constrain the market power of the incumbent operator.
+In many Member States, the coverage of cable is not equivalent to that of the incumbent operator, which normally has a ubiquitous, nationwide network.
+The existence of coverage gaps, even in geographic areas where the cable operator has a presence (e.g. depending on the neighbourhoods within a given city), may also be a relevant factor when assessing the extent to which cable physical infrastructure can constrain the market power of the incumbent operator.